square/in-app-payments-flutter-plugin/doc/get-started.md

   ...
 }
 ```
-**Note**: To start the payment flow with Strong Customer Authentication, you should call `startCardEntryFlowWithBuyerVerification`.
+**Note**: To start the payment flow with Strong Customer Authentication, you should call `startCardEntryFlowWithBuyerVerification`. `InAppPayments.completeCardEntry` is NOT needed for this call.

 ---
-**Note**: To start Strong Customer Authentication for card-on-file, you should call `startBuyerVerificationFlow`.
+**Note**: To start Strong Customer Authentication for card-on-file, you should call `startBuyerVerificationFlow`. `InAppPayments.completeCardEntry` is NOT needed for this call.

 ---
 **Note:** The `chargeCard` method in this example shows a typical REST request on a backend process that uses the **Payments API** to take a payment with the supplied nonce.
 See [BackendQuickStart Sample] to learn about building an app that processes payment nonces on a server.